-The second phase of the algorithm scans the (k-1)-itemsets to count the support the support for every candidate and select a large k-itemsets L_k for which support $s \ge \min$ threshold.
+The second phase of the algorithm scan the (k-1)-itemsets to count the support the support for every candidate and select a large k-itemsets L_k for which support $s \ge \min$ threshold.
 In the select phase, only candidates whose support meets the minimum threshold are selected for next phase of candidate generation using minima support and minima confidence.
-The detector generated by [5] proved not to be effective due to the slow generation of candidate detectors by Apriori Algorithm.
-Other researches which include [11], [9], [12] have attempted to provide solution to the association problem of detecting malware using Apriori Algorithm of association rule mining.
+The detector generated by [5] proved not to be effective due to the slow generation of candidate detectors by Apriori algorithm.
+Other researches which include [11], [9], [12] have attempted to provide solution to the association problem of detecting malware using apriori algorithm of association rule mining.

 Particle swam optimization (PSO) was developed by Eberhart and Kennedy [34] in 1995 to address the problem of optimization.
-The problem was model against the behavior of a group of birds searching for food and follows a particular bird that is nearest to the food.
-Particle Swarm Optimization has been applied successfully for the generation of candidate detector in negative selection algorithm for spam detection [7], [14], virus detection [8], feature selection [13], [15], [16], anomaly detection [10], [20], intrusion and misuse detection [17] [18], [19].
-PSO has also proved to be a successful optimizer in fuzzy system [38], [39], multi-objective problems [40], and tracking system [41].
-It was used with rough set by [32] in order to improve the effectiveness and efficiency of selection method.
-PSO has also evolved in various forms [44], [42], [43] in a bid to improve the original PSO by Kennedy [34].
+The problem was model towards the behavior of a group of birds searching for food and follows a particular bird that is nearest to the food.
+Particle swarm optimization has been applied successfully for the generation of candidate detector in negative selection algorithm for spam detection [7], [14], virus detection [8], feature selection [13], [15], [16], anomaly detection [10], [20], intrusion and misuse detection [17] [18], [19].